evaldez89/banks-transaction-email-reader/README.md

     - `python main.py bhdleon example@gmail.com`

-## How to contribute:
+## How to contribute

   - ### Add a new Bank

     Guided by the current implementations (`./banks_mail_readers/bhdleon_reader.py`), there are some things to consider:
-      - The file with the code must be named with the prefix of the expected argument you want it to be called from main, conbine with `_reader`.
+      - The file with the code must be named with the prefix of the expected argument you want it to be called from main, combine with `_reader`.
         > Example: __bhdleon__ is `bhdleon_reader.py` and from the main the argument it is called with is `bhdleon`.
       - The bank reader class must call the super class with the email the bank uses to send the transactions details.
         > Example: